Jay D. Keener, MD, Fellowship Director

 All application materials should be submitted directly through the SF Match website: SF Match – Orthopaedic Shoulder & Elbow

 The fellow will be a member of the faculty at Washington University School of Medicine with an appointment as instructor.
-The Washington University facility includes the new Center for Shoulder and Elbow Surgery with clinical space for outpatient visits, radiology, research, and fellow office space.
-There is access to an arthroscopy wet lab with two stations equipped to perform cadaveric shoulder and/or elbow arthroscopic procedures, as well as a state of the art conference facility.
-The fellow can anticipate independent activity conducting Adult Upper Extremity Clinics or VA Shoulder and Elbow Clinics, and operating on Barnes-Jewish Hospital emergency or VA cases.
+Clinical care is provided at Barnes Jewish Hospital, the Orthopedic Outpatient Center and Barnes Jewish West County Hospital.
+The fellows also provide independent shoulder and elbow care at the John Cochran Veterans Hospital.
+There is access to a service specific arthroscopy wet lab with two stations equipped to perform cadaveric shoulder and/or elbow arthroscopic procedures, as well as a state of the art conference facility.
+The fellows can anticipate independent activity conducting VA Shoulder and Elbow Clinics, and operating on Barnes-Jewish Hospital emergency or VA cases.
 Educational activities include weekly indications conference, weekly didactic lectures, an anatomical dissection program, and monthly journal club.
 Participation in research projects is encouraged.
 Clinical experience will provide shoulder and elbow training and opportunities to contribute to the educational program for residents and medical students.
 This program is part of the Shoulder & Elbow SF Match process.
-Interviews will be conducted Friday, March 20, 2020.
+Interviews will be conducted Friday, February 26, 2021.